 Gifted and Talented:

-Each year we enter two teams in the local Mathex competition and children from Maunu School have regularly achieved well at this.
-In the term prior to Mathex, students are identified by classroom teachers in Year 5 to 6 to take part in enrichment/extension problem solving activities with Claire Turton and Paul Shepherd.
+Each year we enter teams in the local Mathex competition and children from Maunu School have regularly achieved well at this.
+In the term prior to Mathex, students are identified by classroom teachers in Year 5 to 6 to take part in enrichment/extension problem solving activities with Claire Turton and Diana Hesketh.
 The Mathex teams are selected from this group based on performance.

 A Leadership Day is held for all Year 5 students in Term 4 each year.
 This day is designed to challenge our students and give them all the opportunity to display and develop leadership skills.
 Teachers observe the students and collect evidence of their leadership potential.
 From this group, students are selected to become ‘Leaders’ within our Leadership programme and sit on the School Council, which meets weekly with Diana Hesketh (Deputy Principal).

 While there is a specific leadership group, all Year 5 and 6 children are given the opportunity to participate and contribute towards the leadership programme.
 They form groups, which are facilitated by teachers and support staff.

 These groups are:

 |* Peer Mediators||* House Leaders||* Library Leaders||* Office Managers|